Do’s and Don’ts: Cyber Security Tips for Businesses to Protect Networks in the Remote Ages

 A security patch is a program designed by the big tech firms to address a specific trending cyberthreat.
 These must be installed as soon as the prompts are received on your device; the time between when the threat is first discovered and when the patch is installed on a device is a target for hackers in what’s known as a “zero-day exploit.”

 Your employees may continue to evade the security patch updates because they think they will be disruptive to the daily workflow (installing, restarting the computer, etc.).

 Instruct employees to authorize the updates outside of normal hours (2am, for instance), or have your IT department handle the upgrades.
-Never allow any device with access to your network to run on outdated software.
+The best cyber security tips for businesses will include never allowing any device with access to your network to run on outdated software.

-Iconic IT Pro-Tip: There are multiple security patches available every week, and each one is vitally important to install.
+Iconic IT cyber security for remote workers: There are multiple security patches available every week, and each one is vitally important to install.

 4. Don’t: Reuse Passwords Across Multiple Applications